-As we close in on the second year of the pandemic, rates of anxiety and depression are at all times highs.
-There are workforce shortages across every industry, with some of the most alarming shortages occurring in healthcare and behavioral health.
-Nebraskans are reaching out for help, but often find long waiting lists or no behavioral health provider near them at all.
+As we closed in on the second year of the pandemic, rates of anxiety and depression were at all times highs.
+There were workforce shortages across every industry, with some of the most alarming shortages occurring in healthcare and behavioral health.
+Nebraskans were reaching out for help but often found long waiting lists or no behavioral health provider near them at all.

-Policymakers are in a unique position to create long-lasting, sustainable changes to help address the mental health needs of all Nebraskans.
+Policymakers were in a unique position to create long-lasting, sustainable changes to help address the mental health needs of all Nebraskans.

-Please join us for the Behavioral Health Education Center of Nebraska's (BHECN) 2nd Annual Nebraska Behavioral Health Policy Forum on November 29 from 12-1pm CST.
+The Behavioral Health Education Center of Nebraska's (BHECN) 2nd Annual Nebraska Behavioral Health Policy Forum was held live and recorded on November 29 from 12-1pm CST.

-The Forum will feature a brief overview of Nebraska’s behavioral health workforce and presentations from Nebraska State Senators on potential policy solutions to address these unprecedented challenges.
+The Forum featured a brief overview of Nebraska’s behavioral health workforce and presentations from Nebraska State Senators John Arch and Senator Jen Day on potential policy solutions to address these unprecedented challenges.

 Senator Jen Day